calipho-sib/nextprot-docs/news/2016/11/28/New export option for the peptide Unicity checker.md

 **New export feature**

-The new “Download” option allows users to download the results in CSV format.
+The new "Download" option allows users to download the results in CSV format.
 Please note that this option is not functional in all browsers.

 **Additional changes**

 A number of changes have been made to the user interface so as to improve usability:

 * It is now possible to upload a TXT file containing peptide sequences for analysis.
 * In order to return relevant results, duplicate peptides are removed and their number reported.
 Matching entries or isoforms are calculated and displayed for each distinct peptide.
-* A “Reset” button has been added that clears the form.
+* A "Reset" button has been added that clears the form.